dly2424/py-tale/README.md

 ```
 #
 #
-`bot.config(client_id, client_secret, scope_string, user_id, debug=False)`
+`bot.config(client_id, client_secret, scope_string, user_id, debug=False, user_name=None, user_password=None):`
 > This function sets your credentials for the program.
 ```
     Parameters:
         •client_id - Your client ID sent to you by Joel.
 String object •client_secret - Your client secret sent to you by Joel.
 String object •scope_string - Your scopes sent to you by Joel.
-Should be a long string with scopes separated by spaces String object
+Should be a long string with scopes separated by spaces.
+String object
         •user_id - Your user ID sent to you by Joel.
 Int object •debug (optional!) - Setting this to True will enable colored printing to console of all data being sent and received by websockets and endpoints.
 Bool object
+        •user_name (optional!) - Setting this along side your user_password will allow you to login to a user account which enables some features that bot accounts normally can't use.
+String object
+        •user_password (optional!) - Use this along side your user_name to login to an Alta user account.
+This can be plain-text or a sha512 hash.
+String object
     Example return:
         None
 ```